Skip to content

 Clearing cookies might sign you out of various sites; however, your stored information would remain secure.
 You would have to re-login to those sites.

-Turn on HTTP/3
+Method 4: Turn on HTTP/3 Support from Settings

 1. Launch the Settings app on your device.